• Skip to primary navigation

 • Make sure you don’t forget to add Fenugreek seeds in the batter as it gives really soft and fluffy Idli or Dosa.

-• The fermentation part plays an important role in getting really soft idli and crispy idli, if you live in a cold region in might take even more time for fermentation.
+• The fermentation part plays an important role in getting really soft idli and crispy dosa.
+If you live in a cold region in might take even more time for fermentation.

 • The Proportion can be doubled or increased as per your preference.